Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Results

+By formulating transition-specific rate-equations, we avoid relying on `lump-sum' multiplicative correction factors or omitting explicit treatment of the individual C and D transitions ~\cite{Rugar_2021, Kuruma_2021}.

-From these values we determine Purcell factors of $F_C=26.209 \pm 0.02$ and $F_D=5.123 \pm 0.05$ ($F_C=9.243 \pm 0.001$ and $F_D=8.910 \pm 0.0001$) for the angled (parallel) cavity.
-For the second emitter of the angled device, we can estimate Purcell factors of $F_C=1.048 \pm 0.005$ and $F_D=8.796 \pm 0.05$.
+Using the literature branching ratio value $\eta_\text{BR}=0.78$ and the expressions derived above, we determine Purcell factors of $F_C=26.2 \pm 1.5$ and $F_D=5.1 \pm 2.2$ ($F_C=9.2 \pm 0.2$ and $F_D=8.9 \pm 0.1$) for the angled (parallel) cavity~\cite{Thiering_2018, Rugar_2019, Pasini_2024}.
+For the second emitter of the angled device, we can estimate Purcell factors of $F_C=1.1 \pm 0.4$ and $F_D=8.8 \pm 2.2$.
 We note that since the second emitter in the angled cavity demonstrates a larger Purcell factor for the D transition, we conclude that the emitter is oriented orthogonally to the other two emitters of study.
 Additional discussion regarding the second emitter is provided in Appendix~\ref{app:angled_cavity_2nd_emitter}.